-In the month of April the recreational player, his/her parents or guardian needs to formally communicate their interest in participating in the All-Star program to one of the following: recreational team coach or manager, league commissioner, or LTYA All-Star commissioner.
+In the month of April, each recreational team coach or manager shall nominate up to 4 players from their team to be considered for the All-Star program.
+The head coach shall inform the All-Star Coordinator, league commissioner, the recreational player, and his/her parents or guardian.
+The parent or guardian of the nominated player will formally communicate their interest in participating in the All-Star program to the recreational team coach or manager, league commissioner, and LTYA All-Star Coordinator.